007revad/Synology_enable_eunit/README.md

 | RS1221+, RS1221RP+ | yes | DX517 |
 | RS822+, RS822RP+ | yes | |

-- The DiskStation models above already have DX517 enabled, and RX418 partially enabled.
+- The DiskStation models above already have DX517 enabled.
-- The RackStation models above already have RX418 enabled, and DX517 partially enabled.
+- The RackStation models above already have RX418 enabled.

 This script will work for InfiniBand expansion units with the following Synology NAS models: